trimstray/nginx-admins-handbook/README.md

   > This policy should be implemented by the application architect, however, I know from experience that this does not always happen.

   > Don' to cache or persist sensitive data.
-As browsers have different default behavior for caching HTTPS content, pages containing sensitive information should include a `Cache-Control` header to ensure that the contents are not cached.
+As browsers have different default behaviour for caching HTTPS content, pages containing sensitive information should include a `Cache-Control` header to ensure that the contents are not cached.

   > One option is to add anticaching headers to relevant HTTP/1.1 and HTTP/2 responses, e.g. `Cache-Control: no-cache, no-store` and `Expires: 0`.